What are the side effects of radiation therapy?

 Long-Term Side Effects

 Chronic side effects can occur during treatment and last for many months or years after treatment, or they can develop months to years after radiation therapy.
 They differ according to the area treated and the total dose of radiation therapy received.
+Some possible long-term side effects include changes to the heart and lungs, joint problems, changes in brain function, hearing loss, and dental issues.
 During your initial consultation, your radiation oncologist will discuss with you any side effects that you may experience as a result of the radiation therapy treatment planned for you.
 You are encouraged to take this information into consideration when making decisions about your treatment.